ChuanyuXue/doit4u/README.md

 <img src="logo.png" alt="alt text" width="50"/>
 </div>

-DoIt4U is a natural language hybrid Python programming framework based on OpenAI API.
-DoIt4U is a conceptual prototype and not intended for use in production environments.
+DoIt4U is a natural language hybrid Python programming framework based on OpenAI API, which is a conceptual prototype and not intended for use in production environments.

 ## Installation